 - Toggle where it says Offer to save passwords to disable Google Password Manager

-While browser-based password managers like Google Password Manager may seem convenient, they aren’t as secure as you may think.
+While browser-based password managers like Google Password Manager may seem convenient, they aren’t as secure as you think.
 This is because they don’t offer the same level of security as standalone password managers.
-Here’s why you should avoid using your browser’s password manager.
+Here’s why you should avoid using browser password managers like Google’s.

 If your browser is compromised, your passwords will be too

-Cybercriminals are always looking for new ways to compromise user accounts and sometimes they’ll go as far as compromising a person’s web browser.
-They can do this by tricking victims into clicking a malicious link or attachment in a phishing email or by exploiting software vulnerabilities on the victim’s device.
-Once a person’s device is infected with malware, cybercriminals can access anything on it, including anything stored on their web browser, such as passwords and credit card numbers.
+Cybercriminals are constantly seeking new methods to compromise accounts, and in some cases, they go as far as targeting a person’s web browser.
+They can achieve this by deceiving victims into clicking on malicious links or attachments within phishing emails, or by exploiting vulnerabilities in the victim’s device.
+Once malware infects the device, cybercriminals can gain access to sensitive data, including information stored in the web browser, such as passwords and credit card details.

 Browsers frequently remain logged in

-If you use a browser like Chrome, you’ve probably noticed that you never have to log out of it.
-While this is convenient, it can place your sensitive information at risk of being exposed to cybercriminals.
-If you were to lose your device or have it stolen, someone could easily access all your stored information by simply going into your device’s web browser.
+If you use a browser like Chrome, you’ve likely noticed that you stay logged in automatically.
+While this feature is convenient, it can also put your sensitive information at risk.
+If your device were lost or stolen, anyone could easily access all of your stored data by simply opening the web browser.

 The best alternative to Google Password Manager